Skip to Content

 6. Bloodhound

-Bloodhounds are some of the most widely used police dogs in the world – at least for search and narcotics.
+Bloodhounds are some of the most widely used police dogs in the world, well, at least when it comes to search and narcotics.
 Because of their incredible sense of smell, they’re able to track a scent for over 130 miles!
+That’s incredible!

-Just imagine how distracted you’d be if you were able to smell so many scents at the same time.
-I know the first thing on my mind wouldn’t be following mundane commands.
+Just imagine how distracted you would be if you were able to smell so many scents at the same time.
+This is the reality of the Bloodhound on a daily basis.
+If it were me, I know the first thing on my mind would not be following mundane commands.

 Bloodhounds are also very independent dogs, meaning they’re friendly and affectionate but not overly attached to the owner.
-Just like the Beagle, Bloodhounds are specialists and have some of the highest instinctive intelligence in the dogdom.
+Just like the Beagle, Bloodhounds are specialists and have some of the highest instinctive intelligence in the canine kingdom.

 RECOMMENDED: Here’s Why Bloodhounds Are Smart